stormchaserroleplaying/stormchaserRPG/StepbyStepCharacters/ChooseaClass.md

 ## Proficiency Bonus
 A proficiency bonus can be either a bonus d20 that is applied to a d20 roll as an instance of advantage, or a numerical bonus that is applied to a defence or other static score, such as your passive skill.

-When a roll is made with proficiency, then roll 2d20 and keep the higher of the two.
+When a roll is made with proficiency, then roll with [advantage](http://stormchaserroleplaying.com/stormchaserRPG/UsingAbilityScores/AdvantageandDisadvantage.html).
 This applies to:
 * Attack rolls using weapons that you're proficient with
 * Attack rolls with spells that you cast
 * Ability checks using defences, skills, or tools that you're proficient in